inesortega/neuralGAM/cran-comments.md

 In this version, the package is loaded without performing the Python dependencies installation, warning the user using a package start-up message that required dependencies are not found.
 To assist the user with Python dependencies installation, we have included a new function `install_neuralGAM()` which helps the user set up a working Python environment using `miniconda`.

-We have included a `skip_on_cran()` instruction on the main test since a Python installation with the required dependencies is not guaranteed on CRAN machines.
+We have included a instruction on the tests to skip them on CRAN since a working Python installation with the required dependencies is not guaranteed on CRAN machines.

 ## Local R CMD check results